LeanKhan/interactivestories/README.md

 ## Interactive Stories Website

-This website makes two contributions to the litany of sofware out there: a basic interactive stories viewer and a website that wraps that viewer.
+This website makes two contributions to the litany of interactive stories software: a basic interactive stories viewer and a website that wraps that viewer.
 The viewer is simply a modified PDF viewer.
+The stories tested so far have been created on MS PowerPoint.
+Visit https://interactivestories.cs.umanitoba.ca/about to learn more about the purpose of this project.

 The viewer is at ``static/pdf-viewer.mjs``.
 That file is what modifies Mozilla's PDF viewing library to prevent keyboard navigation, keeping your interactive stories _interactive_.